There Are Seasons for Quiet, and Seasons for Becoming

 Where did becoming ask you to rise?

-Write of them as you would write of the seasons — each with its own light, its own weather, its own gift.
+Write of those seasons as you would write of the weather—each with its own light, its own rhythm, its own gift.

 There are seasons for quiet, and seasons for becoming.